Your Vision: Step 2 to your epic strategy

 Strategic assessments utilize two basic types of information – quantitative and qualitative.

-Quantitative information - this is the stuff we all love: data, facts, numbers!
-Look, I am a high intuitive, and even I totally dig data.
-The quantitative analysis part of your strategic assessment is your chance to geek out.
-Go for it.
-But, don’t just stop at the analysis of your data.
-The strategic assessment of your epic strategy means you get the chance to look beyond your own performance to numbers driven information such as:
+The quantitative analysis part of your strategic assessment is your chance to geek out, so go for it.
+But don’t just stop at the analysis of your data.
+The strategic assessment of your epic strategy means you get the chance to look beyond your performance to numbers-driven information such as:

 How to Create a Strategic Assessment

-A strategic assessment is a result of analyzing, compiling and summarizing all information gathered during the deep dive process.
+A strategic assessment results from analyzing, compiling, and summarizing all information gathered during the deep dive process.
 Organize your assessment into these four areas:

 This summary provides you with greater awareness of your organization’s future – just as understanding the dilemma reveals the role our hero must step up to in our classic mythological stories.
 Like the plot of the great story, the job of this assessment is to provide clues to what lies ahead.
 These clues become the basis of the strategic issues to be resolved during planning.